 Non-small cell lung cancer

 An estimated 2.3 million people worldwide are affected by lung cancer each year.
 Lung cancer can affect anyone, even though smoking cigarettes is the main cause.
-No matter the size, location, whether the cancer has spread, or how far it has spread, lung cancer is very treatable.
+Lung cancer is very treatable, regardless of its size, location, or how far it has spread.

 Because smoking has been linked to lung cancer, patients may worry that they won’t get any support or assistance because they assume that people would believe that their actions caused the sickness.
 The majority of smokers do not go on to acquire lung cancer, and not everyone who is diagnosed with the disease smoked cigarettes.
 Anyone can get the illness lung cancer.
 In actuality, the majority of persons who develop lung cancer today have never smoked or had quit smoking years ago.

-NSCLC starts when normal lung cells transform and proliferate out of control to produce a mass known as a tumour, lesion, or nodule.
-This can start anywhere in the lung, and either a benign or malignant tumour may be present.
-A malignant lung tumour may expel cancer cells as it grows.
+NSCLC starts when normal lung cells transform and proliferate out of control to produce a mass known as a tumor, lesion, or nodule.
+The disease can start anywhere in the lung, and either a benign or malignant tumor may be present.
+A malignant lung tumor may expel cancer cells as it grows.
 These cells can travel through the blood or float in the lymph fluid that surrounds lung tissue.
 Lymph travels through lymphatic veins, which empty into lymph nodes, which serve as collection points.

 Types of NSCLC